PaulWegner321/AIML25-shared/README.md

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## Acknowledgments

-- IBM Watson for ML capabilities
-- LangChain for RAG pipeline
-- FAISS and ChromaDB for vector storage
-- The ASL community for sign language resources